Suppression of scalar power on large scales and associated bispectra: Suppressing the scalar power on large scales

 \subsection{Performance against the CMB data}

-We have compared all the models we have described in the previous subsections against the recent Planck data~\cite{Aghanim:2019ame}.
+We have compared all the models we have described in the previous subsection against the recent Planck data~\cite{Aghanim:2019ame}.
 In this subsection, we shall discuss the assumptions we have made while comparing the models with the CMB data, the priors on the parameters we have worked with and present the final results for the CMB angular power spectrum.

-As we are specifically interested in the behavior of the scalar power spectrum on large scales and the associated bispectrum, while comparing with the CMB data, we have chosen to ignore the contributions due to the tensor perturbations.
+We have taken into account both the scalar and tensor power spectra arising in the models of interest when comparing against the CMB data.
 We have modified the CAMB package suitably to include the scalar power spectra arising in the models of our interest~\cite{Lewis:1999bs}.
 We make use of CosmoMC to carry out the comparison of the models with the CMB data and arrive at the respective likelihoods~\cite{Lewis:2002ah}.
-We have worked with the 2018 release of Planck data, which comprises of the likelihoods of the TT, TE as well as the EE correlations~\cite{Aghanim:2019ame}.
-Since the features in the spectra of our interest are over large scales, we have disabled nonlinear lensing in our runs, which is important only at small scales.
-For models with spectra calculated numerically, we have evaluated the power spectra at $2000$ points over the following range of wave numbers:~$10^{-6} \leq k\leq 10\,\mpcinv$.
+We have worked with the 2018 release of Planck data, which comprises of the likelihoods of the TT, TE as well as the EE correlations, along with the lensing likelihood~\cite{Aghanim:2019ame}.
+We have included nonlinear lensing in the calculation of the CMB angular power spectra which has a significant effect over small scales.
+For models with inflationary spectra calculated numerically, we have evaluated the power spectra at $2000$ points over the following range of wave numbers:~$10^{-6}\leq k\leq 10\,\mpcinv$.
 We should mention that, in CAMB, the maximum value of the multipole $\ell$ is set to be $2700$ to compute the CMB angular power spectrum~$C_\ell$.
 We perform an MCMC sampling of the posterior distribution of the parameter space using CosmoMC for each model and arrive at the best-fit~$\chi^2$ and the corresponding set of parameter values using the in-built package called GetDist.

-In table~\ref{tab:bp}, we have listed the priors on the four background cosmological parameters that we have worked with.
+In Tab.~\ref{tab:bp}, we have listed the priors on the four background cosmological parameters that we have worked with.